Martchus/tagparser/README.md

 fileInfo.setPath("/path/to/some/file");
 fileInfo.open();
 // parse tags
-// (might throw exception derived from Failure for fatal parsing error or ios_base::failure for IO errors) fileInfo.parseTags(diag);
+// (might throw exception derived from TagParser::Failure for fatal parsing error or ios_base::failure for IO errors) fileInfo.parseTags(diag);

 // get first tag as an object derived from the Tag class auto tag = fileInfo.tags().at(0);
 // extract title and convert it to UTF-8 std::string
-// (toString() might throw ConversionException) auto title = tag->value(KnownField::Title).toString(TagTextEncoding::Utf8);
+// (toString() might throw ConversionException) auto title = tag->value(TagParser::KnownField::Title).toString(TagParser::TagTextEncoding::Utf8);

-// change album using an encoding suitable for the tag format tag->setValue(KnownField::Album, TagValue("some UTF-8 string", TagTextEncoding::Utf8, tag->proposedTextEncoding()));
+// change album using an encoding suitable for the tag format tag->setValue(TagParser::KnownField::Album, TagParser::TagValue("some UTF-8 string", TagParser::TagTextEncoding::Utf8, tag->proposedTextEncoding()));

 // create progress
-AbortableProgressFeedback progress([callback for status update], [callback for percentage-only updates]);
+TagParser::AbortableProgressFeedback progress([callback for status update], [callback for percentage-only updates]);

 // apply changes to the file on disk
-// (might throw exception derived from Failure for fatal processing error or ios_base::failure for IO errors) fileInfo.applyChanges(diag, progress);
+// (might throw exception derived from TagParser::Failure for fatal processing error or ios_base::failure for IO errors) fileInfo.applyChanges(diag, progress);
 ```

 ### Summary

-* So the most important class is `MediaFileInfo` providing access to everything else.
+* The most important class is `TagParser::MediaFileInfo` providing access to everything else.
 * IO errors are propagated via standard `std::ios_base::failure`.
-* Fatal processing errors are propagated by throwing a class derived from Failure.
+* Fatal processing errors are propagated by throwing a class derived from `TagParser::Failure`.
-* All operations which might generate warnings, non-fatal errors, ... take a `Diagnostics` object to store
+* All operations which might generate warnings, non-fatal errors, ... take a `TagParser::Diagnostics` object to store
   those messages.
-* All operations which can be aborted or provide progress feedback take a `AbortableProgressFeedback` object
+* All operations which can be aborted or provide progress feedback take a `TagParser::AbortableProgressFeedback` object
   for callbacks and aborting.
-* Field values are stored using `TagValue` objects.
+* Field values are stored using `TagParser::TagValue` objects.
 Those objects erase the actual type similar to `QVariant`
   from the Qt framework.
+The documentation of `TagParser::TagValue` covers how different types and encodings are
+  handled.

 ### Further documentation
 For more examples check out the command line interface of [Tag Editor](https://github.com/Martchus/tageditor).
 API documentation can be generated using Doxygen with `make tagparser_apidoc`.

 ## Bugs, stability
+Bugs can be reported on GitHub.

 It is recommend to create backups before editing because I can not test whether the library
-works with all kinds of files (when forcing rewrite a backup is always created).
+works with all kinds of files.
+(When forcing rewrite a backup is always created.)

 ## Build instructions
 The tagparser library depends on [c++utilities](https://github.com/Martchus/cpp-utilities) and is built